LennartFr/myblockchainstory/README.md

 # Blockchain beyond the scenes.
-The story about a technology that is changing the world.
+The story of a technology that is changing the world.

 # It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) from October 2008 which addressed a key problem in electronic commerce:
 ~~~